 113. Intensive Elementary German.
 (4h) One-semester course covering the material of GER 111 and 112.
 For students whose preparation for GER 153 is inadequate or who have demonstrated proficiency in another language.
 Not open to students who have had GER 111 or 112.

-212. Introduction to German Literature.
-(3h) Short masterpieces of German literature.
-P—GER 153 or equivalent.
-Course is taught in German.
-Course satisfies the language requirement.
+212. Introduction to German Short Fiction.
+(3h) Introduction to short works of German literature.
+P—GER 150 or 153 or equivalent.

 317. Composition and Grammar Review.
 (3h) Review of the fundamentals of German grammar with intensive practice in translation and composition.
 Required for majors and minors.
-P—GER 153 or equivalent.
-Fall semester only.
+Offered in fall.
+P—GER 200-level course or POI.

-318 Practice in Speaking German.
+318 German Conversation.
 (3h) Vocabulary for everyday situations, fluency and pronunciation, discussion of various topics from easy to advanced, listening exercises, free speaking, oral presentations.
-P- 153 or equivalent.
-Spring semester only.
+P—GER 200-level course or POI.

 320. German Culture and Civilization I. (3h) Survey of German culture and civilization from prehistoric times to 1848.
 Conducted in German.
 GER 320 or GER 321 is required for majors.
 P—GER 200-level course or POI.
 (CD)

 321. German Culture and Civilization II.
-(3h) Survey of German culture and civilization from 1871 to the present, with emphasis on contemporary Germany.
+(3h) Survey of German culture and civilization from 1848 to the present, with emphasis on contemporary Germany.
 Conducted in German.
 GER 321 or GER 320 is required for majors.
 P—GER 200-level course or POI.
 (CD)

-Under faculty direction, a student mentors local German students at the middle or high school level.
-Focus is on vocabulary building and reinforcing basic grammar structures.
-Requirements include, but are not limited to: keeping a journal, compiling a portfolio of teaching materials, and consulting regularly with the faculty director.
-May be repeated for a total of six hours, only three of which may count towards the major or minor.
+May be repeated for a total of six hours, only three hours of which may count towards the major or minor.
 Pass/Fail only.
 P—GER 317 or POI.